 Is cluster feeding a sign of low milk supply?

 More frequent eating shouldn’t cause worry about your milk supply.
-A doctor can easily tell you if your baby is getting enough milk based on their weight gain.
+A medical professional can tell you if your baby is getting enough milk based on their weight gain.

 Tracking a young baby’s wet diapers can also help you tell if they’re getting enough milk.
 Below are the average number of wet diapers per day, based on baby’s age: